drduh/YubiKey-Guide/README.md

 The latter one may be more insecure as raw socket is just forwarded (not like `S.gpg-agent.extra` with only limited functionality; if `ForwardAgent` implemented by OpenSSH is just forwarding the raw socket, then they are insecure to the same degree).
 But for the latter one, one convenience is that one may forward once and use this agent everywhere in the remote.
 So again, proceed with caution!

-For example, `tmux` does not have some environment variables like `$SSH_AUTH_SOCK` when you ssh into remote and attach an old `tmux` session.
-In this case if you use `ForwardAgent`, you need to find the socket and `export SSH_AUTH_SOCK=/tmp/ssh-agent-xxx/xxxx.socket` for each shell.
-But with `S.gpg-agent.ssh` in fixed place, one can just use it as ssh-agent in their shell rc file.
+For example, tmux does not have environment variables such as `$SSH_AUTH_SOCK` when connecting to remote hosts and attaching an existing session.
+For each shell, find the socket and `export SSH_AUTH_SOCK=/tmp/ssh-agent-xxx/xxxx.socket`.
+However, with `S.gpg-agent.ssh` in a fixed place, it can be used as the ssh-agent in shell rc files.

 ### Use ssh-agent

 In the above steps, you have successfully configured a local ssh-agent.

-You should now be able to use `ssh -A remote` on the _local_ machine to log into _remote_, and should then be able to use YubiKey as if it were connected to the remote machine.
-For example, using e.g. `ssh-add -l` on that remote machine should show the public key from the YubiKey (note `cardno:`).
+You should now be able to use `ssh -A remote` on the _local_ host to log into _remote_ host, and should then be able to use YubiKey as if it were connected to the remote host.
+For example, using e.g. `ssh-add -l` on that remote host should show the public key from the YubiKey (note `cardno:`).
 (If you don't want to have to remember to use `ssh -A`, you can use `ForwardAgent yes` in `~/.ssh/config`.
 As a security best practice, always use `ForwardAgent yes` only for a single `Hostname`, never for all servers.)

 ### Use S.gpg-agent.ssh